gataca-io/gataca.io/content/mdpages/terms-of-use-gataca-wallet.md

 With the Wallet you can download, create, store, share and manage personal information in electronic format, following the [Verifiable Credentials data model](https://www.w3.org/TR/vc-data-model/) specified by the W3C (“**Credentials**”).
 You may (a) download Credentials into your Wallet that contain claims about you and are attested by third-parties, (b) create your own Credentials from the limited set of Credential types offered in the Wallet and (c) share any of the Credentials stored in your Wallet with third parties that have Credential validation capabilities.

-GATACA does not have access to, nor collects data about downloaded Credentials attested by Third Parties or self-attested CREDENTIALS THAT ARE NOT VALIDATED BY GATACA.
-GATACA does not have access to, nor collects data about how Credentials are used or shared with Third Parties.
+GATACA DOES NOT HAVE ACCESS TO, NOR COLLECTS DATA ABOUT DOWNLOADED CREDENTIALS ATTESTED BY THIRD PARTIES OR SELF-ATTESTED CREDENTIALS THAT ARE NOT VALIDATED BY GATACA.
+GATACA DOES NOT HAVE ACCESS TO, NOR COLLECTS DATA ABOUT HOW CREDENTIALS ARE USED OR SHARED WITH THIRD PARTIES.

 Notwithstanding the foregoing, you acknowledge and accept that GATACA stores information (a) about Credentials that are issued by GATACA, for the sole purpose of providing the Service and (B) about Credentials that you explicitly consent to sharing with GATACA for the purpose of accessing other services provided by GATACA.